A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Sensitivity study of the MR-EKF parameters

 The innovations of the offline measurements naturally increase with the noise level.
-So do the amplitudes of the filter corrections, cf. Eq.~\eqref{eq:meth:MU_x}, which is shown in the right magnification of the IN concentrations in Fig.~\ref{fig:res:diff_meas_noise_y}.
-Directions of the filter corrections then depend on the sign of the innovations, which are determined by the relative location of samples (not returns) and estimates: In the left magnification of the IN subplots in Fig.~\ref{fig:res:diff_meas_noise_y}, the low noise graph shows a positive correction, whereas both the medium and high noise graphs show negative ones.
+So do the amplitudes of the filter corrections, cf. Eq.~\eqref{eq:meth:MU_x}, which is shown in the right inset of the IN estimates in Fig.~\ref{fig:res:diff_meas_noise_y} (third subplot).
+Directions of the filter corrections then depend on the sign of the innovations, which are determined by the relative location of samples and sample time estimates: In the left inset of the IN subplots in Fig.~\ref{fig:res:diff_meas_noise_y}, the low noise graph shows a positive correction, whereas both the medium and high noise graphs show negative ones.
 This indicates that increasing measurement noise does not necessarily deliver worse estimates.

-A similar tendency can be observed for AC (fourth subplot in Fig.~\ref{fig:res:diff_meas_noise_y}): Stronger corrections but also higher estimation errors can be observed with increasing noise level, cf. magnification of AC in Fig.~\ref{fig:res:diff_meas_noise_y}.
-Yet, most of the time, ground truth values are relatively low, and individual estimates hardly differ.
+A similar tendency can be observed for AC (fourth subplot in Fig.~\ref{fig:res:diff_meas_noise_y}).
+Stronger corrections but also higher estimation errors can be observed with increasing noise level, cf. the inset for AC in Fig.~\ref{fig:res:diff_meas_noise_y}.
+Even so, most of the time, ground-truth values are relatively low, and individual estimates hardly differ.
 This changes for periods of elevated feed mass (day 1 and 8, cf. Fig.~\ref{fig:feeding_pattern}) and high AC peaks.

 Overall, the state estimation error increases with increasing measurement noise \cite{Tatiraju.1999,Gopalakrishnan.2011}, especially during high feedings \cite{Tuveri.2021}, which is summarized in Fig.~\ref{fig:res:L1_shares_meas_noise_bestBoulkroune}.
 However, estimation performance was not severly diminished even for high noise levels \cite{Perea.08202007}.
-Notably, medium noise was assumed for the tuning grid search (cf. Tab.~\ref{tab:meth:variants_overview}).
+Notably, medium noise was assumed for the tuning grid search (cf. Table~\ref{tab:meth:variants_overview}).
 Yet, the tuning optimization did not overfit the synthetic measurement data, as medium noise estimates show no better performance than low noise estimates.